 In September 2010 I joined Twitter at the encouragement of my millennial mentor, Chris.
 Shortly afterward, I received my first tweet to which I excitedly replied.
 It was, of course, from Chris.
 I was in my 40s; my mentor was almost half my age.

 At the time I was leading the US Diversity and Inclusion initiative for our company, a major global healthcare player.
-Reverse mentoring was an informal experiment to engage the more experienced employees with the younger ones.
+Reciprocal mentoring was an informal experiment to engage the more experienced employees with the younger ones.
 Driven by two employee resource groups, the Prime Time Partner Network (PTPN) and the Early Career Network (ECN), the initiative bridged the age and technology gaps beautifully.
 I was only one of many benefactors.

-“We didn’t call it that at first, but reverse mentoring is exactly what it was,” she said.
+“We didn’t call it that at first, but reciprocal mentoring is exactly what it was,” she said.
 The idea originated while she was coaching Ajay Kori, a new employee, on setting up what would become the ECN.
 Between the two, they hosted multiple events where the ECN would discuss technology topics with members of the PTPN.

 “The first technology session the ECN presented was on social media and we had about 200 members show up,” Reecie said.
 “The younger generation are digital natives; we are digital immigrants.
 That’s why they offered us so much.”

 “Ajay and I talked a lot,” Reecie shared.
 “I never had a son, and I felt protective of him and wanted to see him succeed.
 It’s very exciting to have been a part of his young career and see him advance.”